-What are the chances of two great musicians living in the same area next door so many years apart?
+What are the chances of two great musicians living in the same area next door to each other so many years apart?

-Brook Street at this time was a good, upper-middle class area, St. James’s Palace, where he performed his official duties, and the King’s Theatre in the Haymarket, the focus of his Italian opera career at this time.
+Brook Street at this time was a good, upper-middle class area.
+Close to St James’s Palace, where he performed his official duties and the King’s Theatre in the Haymarket which was the focus of his Italian opera career at this time.

 Next up you will visit the flat of Jimi Hendrix no 23 Brook street.
 Which is where Jimi lived in 1968.
 The area at this time was the place to be, with a record shop across the road and Soho just a stones throw away meaning Jimi Hendrix was in the heart of the London’s music scene.

 You will see posters artefacts and plenty of information on the life of Hendrix and his time spent in London.
 You can also listen to his music on headphones and see one of his actual guitars.

 But the most amazing part has to be his bedroom which has been painstaking been put back together to resemble how it was when he lived there in 1968.

 A grand and restoration process from memory and old photos